npgsql/doc/conceptual/Npgsql/security.md

 ---

+### SSL Negotiation

+Starting Npgsql 9.0 you control how SSL encryption is negotiated while connecting to PostgreSQL via the `SSL Negotiation` connection string parameter or via the `PGSSLNEGOTIATION` environment variable.
+In the default `postgres` mode, the client first asks the server if SSL is supported.
+In `direct` mode, the client starts the standard SSL handshake directly after establishing the TCP/IP connection.

+Enabling this option (by changing it to `direct` mode) can improve latency while opening a physical connection by removing one round trip.

+This option is only supported with PostgreSQL 17 and above.

 ### Advanced server certificate validation

 If the root CA of the server certificate isn't installed in your machine's CA store, validation will fail.
 Either install the certificate in your machine's CA store, or point to it via the `Root Certificate` connection string parameter or via the `PGSSLROOTCERT` environment variable.